leminhkhoa117/Sproutify/README.md

 </p>

 <p align="center">
-  <strong>Welcome to Sproutify!</strong> This is a unique collaborative experiment where creativity takes root.
+  <strong>Welcome to Sproutify, done by Khoa and Hữu!</strong> This is a unique collaborative experiment where creativity takes root.
 We provide the digital soil—a simple HTML file with 20 empty plots—and you provide the seeds of imagination.
 What will you grow?
 </p>

 ---